nhsconnect/FHIR-NRLS-API/pages/explore/api_consumer_documentreference.md

 - SHALL return a `200` **OK** HTTP status code on successful execution of the interaction.
 - SHALL return a `Bundle` of `type` searchset, containing either:
-    - One or more `documentReference` resource that conforms to the `nrls-documentReference-1` profile; or
+    - [One](api_consumer_documentreference.html#2541-single-pointer-documentreference-returned) or [more](api_consumer_documentreference.html#2542-multiple-pointers-documentreference-returned) `documentReference` resources that conform to the `nrls-documentReference-1` profile; or
-    - A '0' (zero) total value indicating no record was matched i.e. an empty 'Bundle'.
+    - A '0' (zero) total value indicating no record was matched i.e. an [empty](api_consumer_documentreference.html#2543-no-record-pointer-matched) 'Bundle'.
 - Where a documentReference is returned, it SHALL include the `versionId` and `fullUrl` of the current version of the `documentReference` resource.

 Failure:

-- SHALL return one of the below HTTP status error codes with an `OperationOutcome` resource that conforms to the ['Spine-OperationOutcome-1'](https://fhir.nhs.uk/STU3/StructureDefinition/Spine-OperationOutcome-1) profile if the search cannot be executed (not that there is no match).
+- SHALL return one of the below HTTP status error codes with an `OperationOutcome` resource that conforms to the ['Spine-OperationOutcome-1'](https://fhir.nhs.uk/STU3/StructureDefinition/Spine-OperationOutcome-1) profile if the search cannot be executed (not that there is no match) - see example [OperationOutcome](api_consumer_documentreference.html#2544-error-response-operationoutcome-returned) error response.
 - The below table summarises the types of error that could occur, and the HTTP response codes, along with the values to expect in the `OperationOutcome` in the response body.